gravitational/teleport/rfd/0074-sftp-support.md

 will be re-executed as the logon user of the SSH connection.
 This will require adding a hidden `sftp` sub command to the `teleport` binary.
 The parent process will create 2 anonymous pipes and pass them to the child (`teleport sftp`) so the child can access the SFTP connection.
+The `enable_file_copying` option will be added to the `ssh_server` yaml config to control whether scp and sftp will be enabled or not for per node.

-The second stage will be adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP trasfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default, but the SFTP protocol can be optionally enabled with a flag.
+The second stage will be adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP trasfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default for backwards compatibility, but the SFTP protocol can be optionally enabled with the `-s` flag.

-The third and final stage will be making the SFTP protcol be used by default for `tsh scp`, and adding a flag to optionally using the scp/rcp protocol instead for backwards compatibility.
+The third and final stage will be making the SFTP protocol be used by default for `tsh scp`, and adding the `-O` flag to allow optional usage of thee scp/rcp protocol for backwards compatibility.
+This stage will take place in a future major release (11?) and will be documented as a potentially breaking change.

+Both the `-s` and `-O` flags are what OpenSSH uses to allow the user to choose what protocol to use, and the deprecation process of making SFTP optional then default is what OpenSSH did as well.

+A potential fourth stage would be adding the `tsh sftp` sub command which would be very similar in behavior to OpenSSH's `sftp` command.
+This will only be done if users express a need for it.

+#### Roles

+A role option `allow_file_copying` will be added that will define if file copying via scp/rcp or sftp protocols will be allowed.
+If a user has multiple roles that have different values for `allow_file_copying`, then file copying will be disabled (the most restrictive option).

 ### Security